NGWPC/fim-misc/benchmark/ble/rasters/README.md

 ## Getting Started

+It is assumed that docker is installed and running prior to execution of following commands.

 1. **Create `.env`:**
    Use example env file provided to create the environment file if working with S3 data, else create a blank env file or comment out env part in the docker compose.